gammazero/nexus/README.md

 Using WAMP you can build distributed systems out of application components which are loosely coupled and communicate in (soft) real-time.

 The nexus project provides a WAMP router library, client library, and stand-alone WAMP router service.
- - The router library can be used to build custom WAMP routers or to embed a WAMP router in an aplication.
+ - The router library can be used to build custom WAMP routers or to embed a WAMP router in an application.
- - The client libaray can be used to build clients that connect to any WAMP server.
+ - The client library can be used to build clients that connect to any WAMP server.
  - The router service can be run as-is to provide WAMP routing.

+## Project Objective

+### Performance

+Nexus achieves high throughput by never blocking on I/O.  Messages received from clients are dispatched to the appropriate handlers for routing and are then written to the outbound message queues of the receiving clients.
+This way the router never delays processing of messages due to wait for slow clients.

+### Feature availability

+This project intends to implement most or all of the advanced profile features in WAMP v2.

+### Flexibility

+Multiple transports and serialization options will be supported to maximize interoperability.

+### Security

+Transport security, such as TLS over websockets will be included.
+Router library provides interfaces for integration of client authentication logic.

 ## Project Status
 Currently in active development - not stable yet.

 #### Items to complete:
-- websocket server
+- websocket server (in progress)
-- websocket client
+- websocket client (in progress)
-- RawSocket transport
+- RawSocket transport (planned)
-- examples
-- documentation
+- documentation (in progress)
+- examples (planned)
-- cool logo
+- cool logo (maybe)

-#### Features to complete:
+#### Features to complete - priority order:
+- call timeout (need handling by router)
+- session_meta_api
+- registration_meta_api
+- event history
+- call trust levels
 - publisher trust levels
-- event history
 - testament_meta_api
-- session_meta_api
-- call timeout (need timeout goroutine)
-- call trust levels
-- session_meta_api
-- registration_meta_api

 ## Advanced Profile Feature Support